 A decent percentage of the emails I get are around shaky relationships.
-Sometimes it is about two people wanting to work it out, many a time, it is just one person trying to figure it out, a lot of the times, however, it is about a state of confusion.
+Sometimes it is about two people wanting to work it out, many a time, it is just one person trying to figure it out, a lot of the time, however, it is about a state of confusion.

 They write to me saying they are confused, they do not know if the other person is actually in love or if he is just being caring.
 They ask me if there are any signs, any way to find out.
-Well, love has never been a mathematician’s charm, it is like the tangent that touches the circle but forever remains outside it.
+Well, love has never been a mathematician’s charm, it is like the tangent that touches the circle but forever remains outside of it.

 1. Mutual Care and Respect

 This is the first, foremost, and by far the most important sign, requirement, pillar, whatever you want to call it, of love.
-When we love someone, we want to see them well, we want to see them happy, we even do things to give them that joy and pleasure.
+When we love someone, we want to see them well, we want to see them happy, and we even do things to give them that joy and pleasure.